oob-skulden/Rivus/README.md

 It focuses on:

-- things developers accidentally commit (we’ve all done it)
+- Things developers accidentally commit (we’ve all done it)
-- things static sites accidentally expose (trust me, they do)
+- Things static sites accidentally expose (trust me, they do)
-- things Git history never, ever forgets (yes, even after you delete the file)
+- Things Git history never, ever forgets (yes, even after you delete the file)

 It does **not** modify files, install tools, or make network calls.

 ### 45 security checks covering:

-- **Secrets and credentials** in files and configs
-  (API keys, tokens, passwords, bearer strings, AWS keys, you name it)
+- **Secrets and credentials** in files and configs (API keys, tokens, passwords, AWS keys, the usual suspects)
-- **Hard stop detection** of private keys and crypto material
-  (`.pem`, `.key`, `.p12`, `.pfx`, SSH keys, certificates — the stuff that ends careers)
+- **Hard stop detection** of private keys and crypto material (.pem, .key, .p12, .pfx, SSH keys, certificates — the stuff that ends careers)
-- **Git history inspection** for sensitive file extensions
-  (because deleting the file later is like closing the barn door after the horses have started a podcast)
+- **Git history inspection** for sensitive file extensions (because deleting the file later is like closing the barn door after the horses have started a podcast)
-- **Backup, temp, and debug artifacts** accidentally tracked by Git
+- **Backup, temp, and debug artifacts** accidentally tracked by Git (.bak, .old, .backup, debug.log, database dumps)
-  (`.bak`, `.old`, `.backup`, `debug.log`, database dumps, the works)
-- **Risky content inside build output**
-  (`public/`, `dist/`, `build/`, `_site/` — wherever your generator puts the goods)
+- **Risky content inside build output** (public/, dist/, build/, _site/ — wherever your generator puts the goods)
-- **Internal IPs, localhost, and private hostnames** leaking into output
-  (because `http://192.168.1.47:3000` shouldn’t be in production HTML)
+- **Internal IPs, localhost, and private hostnames** leaking into output (because <http://192.168.1.47:3000> shouldn’t be in production HTML)
-- **Mixed content** (HTTP links inside HTTPS pages)
-  (browsers hate this, users don’t trust it, attackers love it)
+- **Mixed content** (HTTP links inside HTTPS pages — browsers hate this, users don’t trust it, attackers love it)
-- **Accidental `.git/`, config, or key exposure** in generated output
-  (yes, people deploy their entire `.git` directory to production. yes, really.)
+- **Accidental .git/, config, or key exposure** in generated output (yes, people deploy their entire .git directory to production. yes, really.)
-- **Generator-aware sanity checks**
-  (Hugo, Jekyll, Astro, Eleventy, Next.js static export, generic sites)
+- **Generator-aware sanity checks** (Hugo, Jekyll, Astro, Eleventy, Next.js static export, generic sites)
-- **Environment variable misuse patterns**
-  (hardcoded secrets pretending to be env vars)
+- **Environment variable misuse patterns** (hardcoded secrets pretending to be env vars)
-- **Execution-safety checks**
-  (so the script itself doesn’t do anything dumb while checking if *you’re* doing anything dumb)
+- **Execution-safety checks** (so the script itself doesn’t do anything dumb while checking if you’re doing anything dumb)

+**Want details on every check?** See [CHECKS.md](CHECKS.md) for complete documentation with remediation steps.

+**Need setup help?** See [INTEGRATION.md](INTEGRATION.md) for Git hooks and CI/CD configuration.

 -----

-## What Zimara Does *Not* Do
+## What Zimara Does Not Do

 Zimara is intentionally scoped.
 It will not:

-- scan for CVEs
+- Scan for CVEs
-- manage your dependencies
+- Manage your dependencies
-- generate compliance reports
+- Generate compliance reports
-- replace your CI security tooling
+- Replace your CI security tooling
-- analyze your cloud infrastructure
+- Analyze your cloud infrastructure
-- become sentient and judge your life choices (though it might feel that way sometimes)
+- Become sentient and judge your life choices (though it might feel that way sometimes)

 If you need those things, fantastic — run them too.
 Zimara just runs **earlier**, when it matters most.

 -----